 - Try to off-load cleansing and standardization activities outside of MDM solution

 - Workflow with a many steps can result in multiple problems ranging from an unmanageable user interface to very slow operations that manage and maintain the workflow, so it should be carefully designed.

-MDM CE Services configuration
+MDM CE services configuration

-MDM CE application comprises of the following services which are highly configurable to provide optimal performance – Admin, App Server, Event Processor, Queue Manager, Workflow Engine and Scheduler.
+MDM CE application comprises the following services which are highly configurable to provide optimal performance – Admin, App Server, Event Processor, Queue Manager, Workflow Engine and Scheduler.